2013 Toyota Yaris Interior

 - "Filling all five seatbelts causes hip-to-hip seating across the rear bench for all but the skinniest passengers." -- Autoblog (2012)

-The 2013 Toyota Yaris comes with a six-speaker stereo, satellite radio, HD Radio, a USB port, auxiliary audio jack and Bluetooth.
+The 2013 Toyota Yaris comes with a six-speaker stereo, satellite radio, HD Radio, a USB port, an auxiliary audio jack and Bluetooth.
 Compared with other small cars like the Kia Rio, the Yaris doesn’t offer many optional features.
 A navigation system and a rearview camera, for example, are not available.

 - "The climate controls protrude from under the radio head unit in their own pod and are an easy reach for the driver." -- Automobile Magazine (2012)